-Interest income, arising on due from brokers and interest expense on due to broker and short term loan are recognised in the Statement of Comprehensive Income within interest income and interest expense using the effective interest method.
+Interest income, arising on due from brokers and interest expense on due to broker and short term loans are recognised in the Statement of Comprehensive Income within interest income and interest expense.

 Dividend income

 Dividend income is recognised on ex-dividend date.